-Your doctor will ask about your child’s symptoms and medical history and perform a physical exam.
+Your doctor will ask about your child’s symptoms and medical history.
+A physical exam will be done.
 Your child may be referred to a mental health professional, who will evaluate your child.
 Diagnosis is based on behaviors that violate social norms or the basic rights of others.

 Talk with your doctor about the best treatment plan for your child.
 Treatment options include:

 Experts can help parents learn to manage their child’s behavior and emotional problems.

 Behavior therapy and psychotherapy can help children learn to appropriately express and control their anger.